 The educational potential of a study area is best considered in light of its value to the general public, the Aboriginal stakeholders, and other researchers: those people whom the archaeologist has a duty to inform.
-Therefore the educational potential of the current study area is directly linked to its research potential, what can be learnt from further archaeological investigation, and those whom will benefit from that knowledge.
+Therefore the educational potential of the current study area is directly linked to its research potential: what can be learnt from further archaeological investigation, and whom will that knowledge benefit.